danmofo/dkp-manager/README.md

 - Different configuration for different environments - production / dev
 - Domain name (replace localhost references with new domain) and SSL cert setup
 - Add the ability to edit a DKP decay interval.
+- Add the ability to decay DKP at intervals using percentages rather than fixed numbers.

 ## Development